Mowje/node-hpka/README.md

 ## HPKAReq object

 The HPKAReq object is the result of parsing the [HPKA-Req field](https://github.com/Mowje/hpka#hpka-req-protocol).
-I will list here its attributes :
+I will list here its attributes and methods:

+* Object getPublicKey() : method returning the contained public key information
+* Boolean checkPublicKeyEqualityWith(otherPublicKey) : method returning whether the public key information is equal to a given public key object (meaning: an object as returned by the getPublicKey method)
 * username: a string
 * actionType : a number, as defined in the spec
 * timeStamp : the date&time at which the payload was built and signed.
 UTC Unix Epoch (number of **seconds** since 1-1-1970 00:00:00 UTC)